OCIA Frequently Asked Questions

 Do I need to find my own sponsor?

-No. One of the Holy Trinity parishioners who generously responded to the call for sponsors in the RCIA process will be assigned to you.
-Of course, if you know a Holy Trinity parishioner whom you would like to invite to sponsor you, feel free to ask that individual to participate in the RCIA process with you.
+No. One of the Holy Trinity parishioners who generously responded to the call for sponsors in the OCIA process will be assigned to you.
+Of course, if you know a Holy Trinity parishioner whom you would like to invite to sponsor you, feel free to ask that individual to participate in the OCIA process with you.